Morris Ital: Design and launch

-The Ital was given the design code ADO73 F/L (because it was considered a facelift of the Series 2 Marina (ADO73) launched in 1976) and was first launched on 1 July 1980.
-It took its name from Giorgetto Giugiaro's Italdesign studio, which had been employed by BL to manage the re-engineering of the Morris Marina, which had been produced by the company since 1971.
+The Ital was given the design code ADO73 F/L (as it was considered a facelift of the Series 2 ADO73 Marina launched in 1976) and was first launched on 1 July 1980.
+It took its name from Giorgetto Giugiaro's Italdesign studio, which had been employed by BL to manage the re-engineering of the Morris Marina, produced by the company since 1971.
 Although BL's advertising emphasised the car's connection with the Italian design house, Italdesign did not have a direct role in the styling of the new car, which had been handled in-house by Harris Mann.
+With a very limited budget to work with, Mann managed to give the car a more contemporary look through new door handles, prodigious use of plastic mouldings at the front, and very few sheet metal changes (all of the Ital's front body panels are interchangeable with those of the Marina).
+Saloons gained a restyled boot lid and much larger rear tail lights.
+The estates were almost unchanged at the rear compared to their Marina predecessors.

 Italdesign had been involved in a consultancy role, to help design new tooling and assembly methods, and work out how to integrate the altered parts of the new car into the existing Marina production chain.
-That is why, despite bearing the studio's name, the Ital is absent from lists of styling jobs handled by the firm.
+As such, despite bearing the studio's name the Ital is absent from lists of styling jobs handled by the firm.
 It was originally planned to brand the car as the Morris Marina Ital but, for most markets, the Marina name was dropped on the orders of British Leyland CEO, Michael Edwardes, and only the Ital name was used.